Dxcover: Technology

 Dxcover has developed 'Drop, Dry, Detect' technology which technically detects and works in minutes to detect signs of cancer using artificial intelligence trained model.

 Panoramic platform is a multi-omic spectral analysis (MOSA) technology for various cancers which are brain, advanced adenoma, colorectal, and lung cancer.
 This technology analyses the signals that were missed by traditional cancer detection methods.

 For brain tumors, there is no biomarker test available.
 The test algorithm makes use of the complete biological profile of the patient's serum sample rather than concentrating on a single biomarker for illness.
 Results are accessible in minutes, and no specialized sample preparation is needed.

 Funding

 Based on research conducted at Strathclyde University, Dxcover Limited has raised over £10 million for its technology that enables the early diagnosis of numerous malignancies.

-Existing investors lead by Eos Advisory LLP contributed £7.5 million in Series A funding, with further contributions from the University of Strathclyde, Mercia Fund Management, Scottish Enterprise, Social Investment Scotland Ventures, and Norcliffe Capital.
+Existing investors led by Eos Advisory LLP contributed £7.5 million in Series A funding, with further contributions from the University of Strathclyde, Mercia Fund Management, Scottish Enterprise, Social Investment Scotland Ventures, and Norcliffe Capital.
 As Dxcover continues to expand its U.S. network, Boston-based life science investor Mark Bamforth of Thairm Bio also joined the round.

 The European Innovation Council also awarded the firm a £2.2 million grant.